briansantoso-eng/data-governance-and-remediation-playbooks/README.md

 ## Impact on the organisation

-- **Operational risk reduced** — latent, error-free-looking data defects (stalled work, unfulfillable assignments) are now defined, detectable, and remediable instead of silently accumulating.
+- **Operational risk reduced at the source.** Latent, error-free-looking defects — work assigned to departed staff, work routed to empty capability groups, contradictory status/timestamp data — were previously invisible until they caused a stalled job or a wrong report.
+They are now defined, detectable, and remediable conditions.
-- **Knowledge made durable** — governance logic previously held by a handful of people is captured as reviewable, version-controlled documentation.
+- **Tribal knowledge made durable and auditable.** Governance logic once held by a handful of engineers is captured as classified, version-controlled rules and playbooks that a new team member — or an agent — can act on.
+- **Remediation that scales.** A single empty capability can put thousands of tasks into breach at once; resolving it at the capability level clears them all.
+The playbooks encode that leverage, with prioritisation that puts the most time-critical work first.
-- **A foundation for automation** — by formalising detection and remediation as explicit decision trees, the work establishes the prerequisites for agent-assisted and fully-automated remediation.
+- **A foundation for automation.** Formalising detection and remediation as explicit data conditions and decision trees establishes the prerequisites for agent-assisted and fully-automated remediation — the long-term direction of the initiative.
-- **Catalog-ready metadata** — the schema tooling bridges an internal operational database into an enterprise data-catalog format, improving discoverability and ownership clarity across the organisation.
+- **Catalog-ready, discoverable metadata.** Bridging an internal operational database into an enterprise data-catalog format improves discoverability, clarifies ownership, and links each dataset to the governance rules that depend on it.

 ## Approach & skills demonstrated